jsanders108/crewai-nps-analyzer/README.md

 ## Output Showcase

-The culmination of the AI agents' work is a comprehensive markdown report (`report.md`) that provides valuable insights from the NPS survey.
+The culmination of the AI agents' work is a comprehensive markdown report (`report.md`) that provides valuable insights from the NPS questions.
 Here are the key highlights from the analysis:

 ### Executive Summary